-When carving always pay attention to safety – you are doing wider turns which require more space so look uphill during your turns.
+When carving, always pay attention to safety – you are doing wider turns which require more space, so look uphill during your turns.

-- flat ground – the flat surface of the slopes
+flat ground – the flat surface of the slopes

-- boxes, rails and other features in a terrain park
+boxes, rails, and other features in a terrain park

-- jumps in the terrain park
+jumps in the terrain park

-- half-pipe or quarter pipe
+half-pipe or quarter pipe

 Freestyle is the most creative part of snowboarding and is an endless source of inspiration for your progress.

-Ollie is the basic freestyle trick and foundation of many other tricks.
-You shift your weight over the back leg and load the tail of your snowboard like a spring.
+Ollie is the basic freestyle trick and the foundation of many other tricks.
+You shift your weight over the back leg and load the tail of your snowboard like spring.
 Then pop from it and bring your knees to the chest.
 It needs to be one fluid motion.